3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/ruby/intro-to-ruby.md

 #### Duck-typing

 Unlike JavaScript, Ruby has both and Integer and a Float class.
 This creates some interesting results!
-Let's take a look in IRB:
+Let's take a look in Pry:

 What happens if we do: